-Although having a pagan and Christian history, the event of Halloween is celebrated in regions all over the world.
+Although it has a pagan and Christian history, the event of Halloween is celebrated in regions all over the world.
 But do you know who celebrates Halloween?
 This is a very important question.
-Although being popular among many nations of the world, it is still not known nor celebrated in many other regions of the world.
+Although it is popular among many nations of the world, it is still not known nor celebrated in many other regions of the world.

 Who Celebrates Halloween

 The origin of Halloween is a mixed one with the culture having a different origin around the world.
 Outside the United States, the celebration of Halloween is different and unique.
-And besides the US, other countries with halloweentime celebrations include Ireland, Mexico, Portugal, and Italy.
+Besides the US, other countries with Halloween celebrations include Ireland, Mexico, Portugal, and Italy.

 Halloween originated in Ireland no doubt, so it is, therefore, no surprise that it is one of the places outside of the US where you will find lots going on related to Halloween.
 Traditions like treat and tricking, dressing up in ghost-like costumes are all associated with the Halloween tradition, Ireland on the other hand has a few customs that have not yet crossed the Atlantic.